cu-ecen-aeld/final-project-marcoronk/MarcoRonk-Final-Project-Video.md

 # Overview

-This page provide's an overview of <studentname's> contribution to the AESD Final Project <Projectname>
+This page provide's an overview of Marco Ronchini contribution to the AESD Final Project <Projectname>

 # Video Outline
 See [Demo of SysMonitor](https://www.youtube.com/watch?v=MLRvk1I1FME)